About our program

 - We are affiliated with a community-based, full-service hospital.
 It’s an environment we feel is ideal for instruction in family medicine.

-- We have an unopposed program, which means family medicine is the only residency program at our hospital.
-We currently have 23 residents in our program and have been in existence for more than 35 years.
+- We are currently an unopposed program, which means family medicine is the only residency program at our hospital.
+We currently have 26 residents in our program and have been in existence for more than 40 years.

-- Our core faculty consists of eight (soon to be nine) full-time and one part-time family physicians, two behavioral scientists, a practice administrator, a residency coordinator and a practice manager.
-An obstetrician-gynecologist and two pediatricians are also part of our staff.
+- Our core faculty consists of full-time and part-time family physicians, behavioral faculty, a practice administrator, a residency coordinator and a practice manager.
+Obstetrician-gynecologists, pediatricians, clinical pharmacists and nurse practitioners are also part of our educational staff.
 Volunteer family physicians from the community, subspecialist physicians and clinical instructors in other fields round out the faculty.

 - We care about the development of our residents and their families as human beings.
 A generous salary and benefits package, reasonable call schedule, ample vacation and meeting time and residency retreats are some of the ways we encourage personal and professional growth.

-- Our program has a long track record of excellence as evidenced by its tradition of success in the National Resident Matching Program and our graduates’ success on ABFP certification exams.
+- Our program has a long track record of excellence as evidenced by its tradition of success in the National Resident Matching Program and our graduates’ success on ABFM certification exams.

 - We assist our residents in looking outside of and beyond their three years of residency.
 Involvement in a variety of activities in organized medicine enhances your personal and professional growth.
 Our practice management curriculum is strong and geared toward making the transition to independent practice as easy as possible.